-For months we’ve reported about the Michigan State Legislature’s efforts to accelerate the timeline for the launch of online sports betting and casinos from early 2021 to late 2020, but Tuesday’s public meeting of the Michigan Gaming Control Board threw some cold water on the hopes for a 2020 launch.
+For months we’ve reported about the Michigan State Legislature’s efforts to accelerate the timeline for the launch of online sports betting and online casinos in Michigan from early 2021 to late 2020, but Tuesday’s public meeting of the Michigan Gaming Control Board threw some cold water on the hopes for a 2020 launch.

 For now, a 2020 launch hangs on whether there are enough legislative session days left in the year for the final set of rule revisions submitted by the Michigan Gaming Control Board (MGCB) to be approved by the Joint Committee on Administrative Rules, which it has 15 session days to act on.
 Reached by email, an MGCB spokesperson speaking on behalf of Executive Director Richard Kalm said the Board has filed a request to the Committee to waive the 15 session-day requirement and believes it will be accepted.